gl-inet/docs/docs/setup/first-time_setup.md

-### 2. Connect to the router
+## 2. Connect

 You can connect your device to the router via Ethernet cable or Wi-Fi,

+### Wired connection:
-- Wired connection: Connect your device to the LAN port of the router via Ethernet cable.
+Connect your device to the LAN port of the router via Ethernet cable.

+### Wireless connection:
-- Wireless connection: Search for the SSID of the router in your device and input the default password: ***goodlife*** in order to connect.
+Search for the SSID of the router in your device and input the default password: ***goodlife*** in order to connect.

   *note: The SSID should be printed on the bottom label of the router with the following format:*